lykmapipo/generator-mvp/README.md

 ```

 ### Middleware
-Set up new express `middleware` with it `spec`.
+Set up new express `middleware` with it `test/spec` boilerplate.
 To generate a new express middleware invoke `yo mvp:middleware` and giving its name.

 Example of generating middleware
 ```bash